COMMUNITY RISK REDUCTION

 The Pechanga people and their history are rooted deep into the land of the surrounding valley.
 The Pechanga Fire Department will make certain these roots continue to be nourished, protected and preserved, ensuring economic viability, a better way of life for the Pechanga members and residents, and the entire Temecula Valley.

 From the volunteer to full-time employment phase, the Tribe continued to expand and develop homes, governmental buildings, and infrastructure on the Reservation.
 Simultaneously, the Tribe's business holdings increased with the development of a successful casino and the demand for expansion grew.
 As additional sources of revenue for the Tribe, a Pechanga Gas Station and Pechanga RV Resort was built adjacent to the casino.
 It was decided the volunteer fire department needed to transform into a full-fledged full-time fire department.

 On April 6, 1997, the Pechanga General Membership approved the construction for the Fire Station Public Safety Building - Site 1.

-In April 1999, three of the original volunteers, along with six others, were hired on to make up the full-time Pechanga Fire Department.
+In April 1999, three of the original volunteers, along with six others, were hired to operate the full-time Pechanga Fire Department.
 Three captains, three engineers, and three firefighters comprised the original team.
-They soon added a new type I American La France engine to the department and its employees work a 48/96 schedule.
-Growth of the new fire department paralleled the continued building on the reservation and the construction of the 14-story Pechanga Resort & Casino (PRC).
+As the department progressed, the team added a new type I American La France engine to the department, allowing for an operational 48/96 schedule.
+Growth paralleled the continued building on the Reservation and the construction of the 14-story Pechanga Resort & Casino (PRC).
 In October 2003, to keep up with the demand, twelve additional personnel were brought on to staff the new American La France 100-foot Tiller Quint.
-As the Fire Service in California continued to progress, so has the Pechanga Fire Department.
-In November 2011, the department became an Advanced Life Support (ALS) provider and now employs six full-time firefighter paramedics.
+In November 2011, the department became an Advanced Life Support (ALS) provider.
+As the Fire Service in California broadened, so has the Pechanga Fire Department

-Today: Pechanga Fire Department (PFD)
+The Pechanga Fire Department Today